CronoXGM/Calculator-medie-UTCN/README.md

 ### Grade Filtering

-- Only grades ≥ 5.0 are included in the harmonic mean calculation
+- Only grades ≥ 5.0 are included in the mean calculation
 - Courses with grades below 5.0 are automatically excluded
+- Courses with zero or negative credits are skipped
 - The calculation uses only credits from courses with valid grades

 ## Project Structure